maweeks/test-docs/docs/faq.md

 **Q: What hardware do I need to create an app like this for my park / pond / nature reserve?**

 A: You will need a reasonable computer, and a phone with GPS (if you want to record routes).
 To release to the Apple App Store you will have to use a Mac.
-We recommend having at least one physical device for each platform that you are developing for so that you can test it.
+We recommend having at least one physical device for each platform that you are developing for so that you can test it on a real device.

 **Q: How do I run the app?**